AceDataCloud/FluxAPI/README.md

 Here we can see that we have set the Request Headers, including:

 - `accept`: the format of the response result you want to receive, filled in as `application/json`, which means JSON format.
-- `authorization`: the key to call the API, which can be selected directly after application.
+- `authorization`: the key to call the API, which can be directly selected after application.

-Additionally, we have set the Request Body, including:
+Additionally, we set the Request Body, including:

 - `action`: the action for this image generation task.
 - `size`: the size of the generated image result.